-The attribute type can be of the other class, interface, or a primitive class, such as int or double.
+The attribute type can be the other class, interface, or a primitive class, such as int or double.

-- Select the type of an attribute from the Type drop-down list box in the Attribute Specification dialog. - Type a colon ":" and the name of the attribute type just after the attribute name on the diagram pane.
-If you specify a nonexistent type of an attribute, a new class is created. - Click the "..." button in the Type field and select they type from the Select Elements tree.
+- In the Attribute Specification window, do one of the following: - In the Type list, select the type of an attribute. - In the Type list, click the "..." button and select the type in the opened Select Elements dialog. - Type a colon ":" and the name of the attribute type just after the attribute name on the diagram pane.
+If you specify a nonexistent type of an attribute, a new class is created.